ghi-electronics/Documentation/software/due/library.md

 These library functions are available on all Due-supported hardware, for user defined functions, see [language](language.md) page

 > [!TIP]
 > Code samples are using upper and lower case to make things look clearer.
-Due is not case sensitive and Print("Due") is exactly the same as pRinT("Due")
+Due is not case sensitive and Print("Due") is exactly the same as print("Due")

+## Streams

+Some functionality require speed when sending/retrieving data to/from a device.
+For example, when sending the entire LCD display.

+A stream command initiates the request, in this case **LcdStream()**.
+Once this command is received and accepted by the device, it will respond with the **&** symbol.
+Now, the PC can send the entire data, exactly to the required byte count.
+This required count, to follow the stream command, is documented with each stream command individual.

 ---

 ## System Functions